 How to complain about your financial services provider

-The Financial Ombudsman Service has seen a surge in complaints.
-Here is how to complain if you are unhappy with a financial product or service.
+Regulators are considering changing how large volumes of complaints are dealt with amid a surge in issues.
+Here is how to complain if you are unhappy with a financial product or service

 A man complains over the phone (image: Getty Images)